Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 September 2025 11.29.21 UTC
+- WIB: Minggu, 7 September 2025 12.24.58 UTC
-- WITA: Minggu, 7 September 2025 12.29.21 UTC
+- WITA: Minggu, 7 September 2025 13.24.58 UTC
-- WIT: Minggu, 7 September 2025 13.29.21 UTC
+- WIT: Minggu, 7 September 2025 14.24.58 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: funny
+Kategori: success